annieycchiu/sf311-airflow-kafka-etl-pipeline/README.md

 ### Airflow

 By leveraging Airflow DAGs, I retrieved data in batches daily to prevent potential API denial resulting from high-frequency requests and to accommodate the inconsistent database updates from the original data source.
-Once obtained from the source, the data wa

-s published to Kafka topic by the producer and then consumed by the consumer in real-time to the database.
+Once obtained from the source, the data was published to Kafka topic by the producer and then consumed by the consumer in real-time to the database.

 Two DAGs are implemented: